tmeiczin/reliqua/README.md

 This is sample template to create a quick Python Falcon API application.
-It uses a schema defined in the resource for the route path and swagger documentation.
+It uses a schema defined in the resource for the route path and OpenAPI documentation.
 The base application will handle creating the routes and documentation automatically at runtime.

-You define a resource, then add a schema based on the OpenAPI specification.
+You define a resource and the documentation will be auto-generated at startup using the docstrings.

 ```python